dairycultist/unnamed-conlang/README.md

 -n Gen/Loc

-Ideophones can only occur as the object in "you said _" phrases, and are not marked for case

-## Lexicon

 tiki = fish

 oselo = cat

-pomu = eating

-walu = liking
+## Ideophones

+Ideophones can only occur as the object in "you say _" phrases, and are not marked for case.

-poke = the sound of laughter
+pokemoke = the sound of laughter

-kine = saying